Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: (310) 393-8355

-At the heart of downtown Santa Monica, CA, Third Street Promenade is a picturesque high street with plentiful restaurants and some of the top Los Angeles coffee shops.
+At the heart of downtown Santa Monica, Third Street Promenade is a picturesque high street with plentiful restaurants and some of the top Los Angeles coffee shops.
 Fountains, sculptures, and light strings enhance the charming atmosphere.

 In place of the lively acts on the pier, street performers here serenade passersby with relaxed tunes.
 Movie theaters and venues like Westside Comedy Theatre offer plenty to do once the shops have closed.